lhazlewood/scms/README.md

 Here's what the contents mean:

-- The `scms` block contains smcs-specific configuration.
-But because the config file is a `.groovy` file, you could theoretically code whatever you want outside of this block (e.g. if you wanted to do more interesting Groovy code for advanced use cases and then reference objects in the `scms` section).
+- The `scms` block is the top-level 'wrapper' containing all relevant SCMS configuration.
 - The `excludes` property is a list of [Ant-style patterns](http://ant.apache.org/manual/dirtasks.html#patterns).
 Any file discovered matching one of these patterns will not be copied by scms to the output directory.
   The above example shows what most people want: to exclude any rendering templates.